Superstar Singer: Season 1

 The show came to an end with a Super Finale that was scheduled to be held on 6 October 2019 on Sony TV, with six top finalists from which the winner was to be decided on the basis of public votes.

-The winner, Prity Bhattachajee, was awarded the 'Superstar Singer Trophy', along with the cash prize of ₹15,00,000.
+The winner, Prity Bhattacharjee, was awarded the 'Superstar Singer Trophy', along with the cash prize of ₹15,00,000.
 Apart from this, all the six top contestants received an educational scholarship of ₹2,00,000 each.

 Season 2

-Season 2 came to an end with Super finale scheduled on 3 September 2022 on Sony TV, with six top finalists from which the winner was to be decided on the basis of public votes.
+Season 2 came to an end with Super Finale that was scheduled to be held on 3 September 2022 on Sony TV, with six top finalists from which the winner was to be decided on the basis of public votes.

-The winner, Mohammed faiz, was awarded the 'Superstar Singer Trophy', along with the cash prize of ₹15,00,000.
+The winner, Mohammad Faiz, was awarded the 'Superstar Singer Trophy', along with the cash prize of ₹15,00,000.
 Apart from this, all the six top contestants received an educational scholarship by BYJU'S of ₹5,00,000 each.Mani from Dharamkot was announced as the runner-up and Mohali's Sayisha Gupta was declared as the second runner-up.

+Season 3

+Season 3 came to an end with Super Finale that was scheduled to be held on 4 August 2024 on Sony TV, with nine top finalists from which the winners were to be decided on the basis of public votes and judge's choice.

+The winners, Avirbhav S and Atharva Bakshi, were awarded the 'Superstar Singer Trophy', along with the cash prize of ₹10,00,000 where Avirbhav S won the basis of public votes and Atharva Bakshi won the basis of judge's choice.
+Apart from this, Other top seven contestants received ₹1,00,000 each.

+All the top nine contestants each received ₹1,00,000 as a gift from Super Judge Neha Kakkar.